enpointe/activity/README.md

 $ activity -admin <password>
 ```

-# HTTP Usage
+## HTTP Interface

-The following is a quick overview of running some of the current available commands.
+The following is a quick overview of the currently available http interface calls that can be made to the server associated with this project.

-## {serverURL}/login - Login in a User
+### {serverURL}/login - Login in a User

 The following shows the login process for a user.
 To log in a user the credential information for the user needs to be sent.
 Upon successfully logging in a cookie 'token' is returned that represents the authentication token to use for subsequent requests.